0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/lib/PolygonTransparentProxy.md

 ### `_fallback`

-If caller is the admin process the call internally, otherwise transparently fallback to the proxy behavior.
+If caller is the admin, process the call internally.
+Otherwise, transparently fallback to the proxy behavior.

 ```solidity
   function _fallback(